The Essential Hub of our Financial Planning Community.

 The FPAAZ Lifelong Learning team started experimenting away in 2017 from traditional "CE centric" chapter programming - predictably delivered via a lecture style format by SMEs on topics approved by the CFP Board of Standards or other industry authorities.*

-The changes to how we plan, produce and deliver adult learning options have been compiled and tested in what we call our Learning Hub+©, representing years of observed and documented experience delivering more consistently satisfying adult learning programming.
+The changes to how we plan, produce and deliver adult learning options have been compiled and tested in what we call our Learning Hub+ Toolkit©, representing years of observed and documented experience delivering more consistently satisfying adult learning programming.

 The Learning Hub+© exists as a continually evolving handbook supporting our current and future volunteers, presenters and SMEs, and chapter leaders.

-When you see a Learning Hub"+"© indicator, you will observe a well-defined chapter gathering format with a SME or presenter willing to strive for rigorous and engaging content delivery, whether in person or virtual.
+When you see a Learning Hub"+"© indicator, you can anticipate experiencing a well-defined chapter gathering format with a SME or presenter willing to strive for rigorous and engaging content delivery, whether in person or virtual.

 Beyond CE, the Learning Hub+© immediately and directly improves learning relevant to Compliance, Practice Management, and Professional Development.